jimratliff/GenoMac-user/0_TODOs.md

     - ❑ Marked as WIP
     - ❑ The test for laptop should be pulled out into GenoMac-shared as a helper (if it's not already)
     - ❑ Is this really at the user level instead of system level?
-  - ❑ Add an interactive request to set the screensaver to Matrix
   - ✅ verify_ssh_agent_configuration may be in two places?
     - It’s in scripts/settings/interactive_configure_1password.sh at the least
     - ✅ False alarm.
 It’s defined in only one place.
 It has a separate, standalone entry point.